 With a 9v battery installed in a 1590A enclosure we can also install a switch and…oops, out of space.

 Do your pedals come with power supplies?

-No. The vast majority of guitar pedals on the market do not come with power supplies.
+The majority of guitar pedals on the market do not come with power supplies.
 It simply doesn’t make sense, unless the pedal requires non-standard power.
 If you have ten pedals on your board, would you want to pay $15-$20 extra per pedal for ten separate power supplies, which you would have plug into multiple crowded power strips?
 Probably not.
 Instead, you can power multiple pedals using a single high-mA power supply.
 We carry a power supply similar to the One-Spot here.
 If you want to get fancier and use an isolated multi-power supply, you can get a Voodoo Lab power supply for around $100.

 What type of power to do need to power your pedals?

 All Saturnworks pedals that require power, either to function or make LEDs light up, use standard (for guitar pedals) 9v DC center-negative power.
 Our pedals use standard 2.1mm (sometimes referred to as ‘Boss style’) DC power jacks.

 The symbol on the power supply should look like this:

 Using any other type of power may damage the pedal and voids the warranty.
 It is best to use audio-grade power supplies specifically designed for use with guitar pedals.
 We have one for sale here.
 Standard power supplies (the kind you buy at Radio Shack) are usually low quality and very noisy.
 You must use power supplies that are AC/DC – not AC or AC/AC!
 Using AC power is very likely to damage your pedal.